flightstats/hub/datahub-service/README.md

 ...etc...
 ```

-For TimeSeries channels, the websocket will return the time URL that is available
+For TimeSeries channels, the websocket will return the time URL that as it is available
 ```
 http://deihub/channel/stumptownTime/2014-01-13T18:40-0800
 http://deihub/channel/stumptownTime/2014-01-13T18:41-0800